yasintashraf/neurofluid-mreg/README.md

 ## Contact

-For questions and support, please open an issue on the GitHub repository, or contact yasin.tashraf@st.ovgu.de or yasintashraf14@gmail.com
+For questions and support, please open an issue on the GitHub repository.

 ---

-**Version**: 1.0.0
+**Version**: 0.2.0
 **Last Updated**: November 2025